 One of the three is the Cost Approach - which is how much capital required to replace the improvements, less physical deterioration and other factors, then adding the land value.

 The most common approach in finding the value of a home is the Sales Comparison Approach which involves making a comparison to comparable houses close by.

-Being the most popular approach, the Sales Comparison Approach is generally the most precise and best indicator of value for a house.
+Being the most popular approach, the Sales Comparison Approach tends to be the most precise and best indicator of value for a property.

 There are a lot of reasons to obtain an appraisal from Filson's Real Estate Appraisal Services, Inc. with the usual reason being real estate and mortgage transactions.